ROZALIYA0206/whitepaper/technical.md

 ### 3.3 Remaining Trustless

-Incase of a faulty validator on the network delivering data, we want to be more accurate than taking a simplified average.
+In case of a faulty validator on the network delivering data, we want to be more accurate than taking a simplified average.

 We introduce a validator/node layer with real-time market data integration using multiple data sources to reach price action consensus.
 The values are based off validator reputation and averages from multiple real-time Websockets.

 ### 3.4 Ethereum Prototype Contracts

-We have created Smart Contracts using Oraclize which demonstrate the functionality of bringing external market data from a single API onto the chain for Smart Contract resolution.
+We have created smart contracts using Oraclize which demonstrate the functionality of bringing external market data from a single API onto the chain for smart contract resolution.
 Unfortunately the real-time aspect will not be able to operate due to excessive fees from high frequency API queries.
 Using Oracles on the Ethereum chain we run into four major problems:

 ```
 1. Inability to obtain data in real-time